zysimplelife/zysimplelife.github.io/_posts/2017-05-26-nice-feature-of-common-upload.markdown

 ### Nice Stream API provided by Common Upload

 My website needed support uploading file as large as 5 GB.
-After using the mulit-part feature provided by Jesery, I managed to support this feature.
-But during real node test, we found it was a terrible solution because all the file would be cached in dish before finishing handle it.
+After using the multi-part feature provided by Jesery, I managed to support it.
+But during real node test, we found it was a terrible solution because all the files would be buffered in dish before starting handle it.
 It was not acceptable because the disk in our system is limited.
 What made things worse is when the disk was full, no more action could release space except deleting those cache files and restarting tomcat.
 Hence I have to find another way to solve this issue.

 ### Apache Common File Upload

 When I was trying to find a solution, the library common file upload came to me.
-After go thought the document,  I found it was perfect to solve my problem with streaming api which had been introduced in version 1.2.
+After going thought the document,  I found it was perfect to solve my problem with streaming api which had been introduced in version 1.2.
 I quote the words from Common File Upload  here to explain why people need such feature.

 <pre>
 The traditional API, which is described in the User Guide, assumes, that file items must be stored